ApoWillow/Hellions-Sniffer-Plus-Biomeless/README.md

 - Sniffers can be given an Ominous Banner to carry you to the nearest Outpost
 - Several new plants including Ivy, Stone Pine Trees, and Fiddleferns
 - Torchflowers now emit light, earning themselves their name
-- And an entirely new cave biome, the Timeless Grotto